Rokiis1/roadmap/miscellenous/1_level/1_database.md

     )
     return result.scalars().all()
 ```

-As in the synchronous version, the session is passed directly to the helper function.
-Only route functions use `Depends`.
-Internal functions remain independent of FastAPI and focus only on database logic.

-The `Depends(get_db)` call is used only inside FastAPI route functions because it is part of FastAPIs dependency injection system.
-Its purpose is to tell FastAPI how to create and provide a database session automatically for each incoming request.

-When a route function declares a parameter such as `db: Session = Depends(get_db)`, FastAPI calls the `get_db` function before executing the route.
-The yielded session is injected into the route function, and once the request is finished, FastAPI continues execution after the `yield` statement and closes the session.
-This ensures that each request receives its own session and that the session lifecycle is managed safely.

-Helper functions, such as `get_book_by_id`, do not use `Depends` because they are not controlled by FastAPIs request handling system.
-They are plain Python functions.
-Instead of creating their own sessions, they receive the session as an argument.
-This keeps business logic separate from the web framework and makes those functions reusable in other contexts, such as **background tasks**, **scripts**, or **unit tests**.

-In short, `Depends` is used only at the boundary where FastAPI handles a request.
-Inside the applications internal logic, the session is passed explicitly as a normal function parameter.

 At this level, queries are kept simple and readable.
 More advanced query patterns, joins, and optimizations are introduced in later levels.
 The goal here is to understand how ORM queries map naturally to Python code and integrate cleanly into FastAPI routes.